leo91000/graphile_worker_rs/crates/crontab_runner/README.md

 # Crontab runner

-This crate is the crontab runner for the [Archimedes](docs.rs/archimedes) job scheduler
+This crate is the crontab runner for the [Graphile Worker](docs.rs/graphile_worker) job scheduler